Clayton-Toste/Mole/README.md

-A small game I made for Mole day in high school.
+Mole Game is a small game I made for Mole day in high school.
 Dig down to collect proton and protons and neutrols to build heavier isotopes while avoiding darkmatter.